03/05/20 Pia Palme

 We go out for a short hike into the Vienna Woods, looking for a good spot to set up our gear.
 We want to perform, record, and film.
 Soon, we begin to feel at home in our pungent studio hall.
 Together, we also improvise – McDolan and Feola with their oboe da caccias and I with a small camera.
 We do some more walking and check out other terrains with different kinds of growth and trees.
 Performing, filming, recording, experimenting, we continue until sundown.
 Except for a few hikers, there is no human audience.

 I’m in love with the oboe da caccia.
 It’s black leather covering is pleasant to the touch.
 The flexible, almost vocal, and nasal sound evokes ancient images and blurred memories in my mind.
 It stimulates my imagination.
 In EINS & DOPPELT there is reference to J. S. Bach and Baroque splendor.
 Molly McDolan and Ana Inés Feola simultaneously execute sweeping movements, a technique I developed for this instrument in 2009.
-The ‘sweeps’ extend from Baroque performance techniques such as the flattement, in which pitch is influenced by “shading” the finger hole directly.
-Thanks to these brilliant collaborators, I was able to try out several versions of the techniques used in the piece; we also experimented with various improvisational elements and with more ‘dirty’ sound textures.
-Their instruments are very rare and I feel lucky to know such excellent musicians who use historical instruments to experiment with modern techniques.
+The sweeps extend from Baroque performance techniques such as the flattement, in which pitch is influenced by “shading” the finger hole directly.
+Thanks to such brilliant collaborators, it was possible to try out several versions of the techniques used in the piece; we also experimented with various improvisational elements and with more dirty sound textures.
+Their instruments are very rare – I feel lucky to know such excellent musicians who use historical instruments and who like to experiment with modern techniques.

-The video I made shows an excerpt and deconstructed version of the piece, with some touches of electronic processing.
+The video here shows an excerpt and deconstructed version of the piece, with some touches of electronic processing.